gregtwallace/certwarden.com/docs/7_using_certificates/2_client.md

 Of particular note are the options for restarting containers and for setting a time window to permit certificate updates (and container restarts).
 These options are helpful to avoid restarts at inopportune times.

+### Multiple Certificates on One Client

+If you want more than one Cert Warden Certificate to be downloaded by the client, increment the config values from `_0_` to `_1_`, etc. for each certificate's settings.

+The `config.go` link above delineates which config values are client wide and which are specific to each certificate.